cag/uct/README.md

 # using-conditional-tokens-workshop

-Using Conditional Tokens, a Remix Workshop
+Using Conditional Tokens, an EthCC3 workshop.